 Characterization of mutant MUTYH proteins associated with familial colorectal cancer

 2008 The human mutyh gene encodes a base excision repair protein that prevents G: C to T: A transversions in DNA.
 Biallelic mutations in this gene are associated with recessively inherited familial colorectal cancer.
 The aim of this study was to ...

-Dr. Cupples received her BSc at the University of Victoria, her MSc at the University of Calgary and her PhD at York University.
+Dr. Cupples received her BSc at the University of Victoria, her MSc at the University of Calgary, and her PhD at York University.
 She pursued post-doctoral studies at UCLA.
 She has held academic and administrative positions previously at Concordia University, in Montreal, and at the University of Victoria.
-Her research focuses on the causes, consequences and prevention of mutations in microbes and in humans, and she teaches in the areas of molecular biology and microbiology.
-In her role as Dean, Dr. Cupples works with departments to set the strategic direction of the Faculty, oversees the budget and represents the Faculty of Science as a member of the senior administration of SFU.
-She has a particular interest in bringing science to school age children and the general public.
-She has served on the boards of BCNet and the Science Fair Foundation of BC, and as President of the Canadian Council of Deans of Science; she is currently on the boards of TRIUMF, Bamfield Marine Sciences Centre and Science World.
+Cupples's research focuses on the causes, consequences, and prevention of mutations in microbes and in humans, and she teaches in the areas of molecular biology and microbiology.
+In her role as Dean, Cupples works with departments to set the strategic direction of the Faculty, oversees the budget and represents the Faculty of Science as a member of the senior administration of SFU.
+She works to bring science to school age children and the general public.
+She has served on the boards of BCNet and the Science Fair Foundation of BC, and as President of the Canadian Council of Deans of Science.
+Cupples is also currently on the boards of TRIUMF, Bamfield Marine Sciences Centre and Science World.